jteijema/synergy-simulations-website/README.md

 ## Citation
-All future work using these results should either cite the persistent file storage location or the following paper:
+All future work using these results should either cite the main file storage location or the following paper:

 ```
-@article{teijema2023synergy,
+@article{teijema2024synergy,
   title={Expansive Empirical Examination: Large-Scale Simulation Study of Active Learning Strategies in Systematic Reviews},
   author={Jelle Jasper Teijema, Jonathan de Bruin, and Rens van de Schoot},
 ```